Pittsburgh Panthers: Syracuse rivalry

 Pitt has a long-standing rivalry with eastern football foe Syracuse University, which also spills over onto the basketball court.
-Pitt and Syracuse have played in football without interruption since 1955, a streak that will continue when both schools move into the ACC and become designated cross-division rivals in that conference.
+Pitt and Syracuse have played in football without interruption since 1955.
 Syracuse is tied as being Pitt's third most played football opponent, while Pitt is Syracuse's second most played opponent.
 The basketball version of the rivalry dates to 1914 and has been played nearly 100 times.

 Cincinnati rivalry

 In 2005, Pitt began a football trophy rivalry with the University of Cincinnati Bearcats, dubbed the "River City Rivalry."
 This annual Big East Conference game stems from both cities being situated along the Ohio River and features a trophy of a riverboat telegraph (a device for signaling the boat's engine room).
-However, with Pitt being moved to the ACC in 2013, the series is on hiatus for the foreseeable future with Pitt leading the all-time series 8–4.
+The River City Rivalry was revived in 2023 after an 11-year hiatus following conference realignment.
+The teams played a home-and-home series in 2023 and 2024, with Pittsburgh leading the all-time football series 9–5.

 Other rivalries

-Pitt also has a significant basketball rivalry with the University of Connecticut.
+Pitt also had a significant basketball rivalry with the University of Connecticut.
 The Pitt and UConn rivalry first sparked with a last second win by then number one ranked Connecticut at Pitt's Fitzgerald Field House in 1998 that was followed by a crowd-displeasing emotional outburst by Connecticut's Khalid El-Amin.
 The rivalry took on new significance in the 2002 Big East Conference Tournament championship game that saw Pitt lose in double overtime.
 Pitt went on to avenge its loss the following season by defeating UConn in the 2003 Big East Championship game.
 Pitt and UConn also met for the championship in 2004 and have since played in many conference games of significance since.
 In the 2008–2009 season, Pitt earned its first win over the country's top-rated team by beating UConn on the road, and later at home while Connecticut was again ranked #1.
-However, the future of the rivalry is uncertain with Pitt's pending move to the ACC.

-Beginning in the 1980s, Pitt had an intense basketball rivalry with cross-state school and fellow Big East Conference member Villanova that was touched off by recruiting battles over several high-profile players.
-The future of this series is also in doubt when Pitt moves into the ACC.
+Beginning in the 1980s, Pitt had an intense basketball rivalry with cross-state school Villanova that was touched off by recruiting battles over several high-profile players.

 In the first half of the 20th century, a rivalry against Carnegie Tech (now Carnegie Mellon University), as well as a regional rivalry with Washington & Jefferson College ended following the deemphasis of the football and other athletic programs at those institutions post-World War II.

 From 1935 to 1941 Pitt football had a notable series with Fordham University which was then coached by Jim Crowley and featured guard Vince Lombardi.
 The series received attention because, at the time, both schools were national football powers whose first three meetings resulted in scoreless ties (1935, 1936 & 1937).